simonhmartin/genomics_general/README.md

 `python ABBABABAwindows.py -h` Will print a full list of command arguments.

 #### Notes
-This script shares several command arguments with the one above.
+* This script shares several command arguments with `popgenWindows.py`.
 And input formats are the same.
+Please see the notes for that script above.

-Four populations, with the names `P1`, `P2`, `P3` and `O` are requied.
+* Four populations, with the names `P1`, `P2`, `P3` and `O` are requied.

 ___
 ## Make trees for sliding windows